atmasphere/mc-coal/docs/source/data_api.rst

   :query since: Return screenshots with a create timestamp since the given datetime (inclusive).
 This parameter should be of the form ``YYYY-MM-DD HH:MM:SS`` and is assumed to be UTC.
   :query before: Return screenshots with a create timestamp before this datetime (exclusive).
 This parameter should be of the form ``YYYY-MM-DD HH:MM:SS`` and is assumed to be UTC.

-  :status 200: Successfully queried the screenshot.
+  :status 200 OK: Successfully queried the screenshot.

     :Response Data: - **screenshots** -- The list of screenshots.
                     - **cursor** -- If more results are available, this value will be the string to be passed back into this service to query the next set of results.
 If no more results are available, this field will be absent.